The Institutional Review Board at UNL

 A project is first reviewed in its proposal stage, even before any subjects are recruited.
 Each approved project is reevaluated at least annually.
 The IRB has the authority to approve or disapprove a project or require modifications.
 The IRB works with investigators to modify projects to ensure adequate protection for the subjects’ welfare.
 The IRB also observes and verifies changes and has the authority to suspend or terminate approval.

 The IRB is composed of members representing the diversity of the University and local community.
 Board members are appointed by the Vice Chancellor for Research for staggered terms of three years.
-The IRB is administered through Research Compliance Services, located in 2200 Vine Street, 278 Whittier Research Center, Lincoln, NE 68583-0864.
+The IRB is administered through Research Compliance Services, located at 2200 Vine Street, 278 Whittier Research Center, Lincoln, NE 68583-0864.

 Basic Criteria of IRB Review